 As recently as December 2013, Boehringer was fined nearly $1 million for failing to save evidence and documents related to Pradaxa.
 With the $650 million settlement offer, Boehringer hopes to successfully avoid the hassles and expenses associated with ongoing litigation battles in multiple U.S. jurisdictions.
 If all of the claimants accept the settlement, the combined settlement will resolve nearly 4,000 individual claims and leave Boehringer free of the uncertainty of U.S. judges and juries.

 To learn more about this proposed settlement, call a personal injury lawyer at Greg Coleman Law at (865) 247-0080 or fill out the Free Case Evaluation contact form.
 We are your advocates.
-If we dont win we will not get paid.
+If we do not win we will not get paid.